mmphego/mmphego.github.io/_posts/2020-07-18-How-I-deployed-a-Computer-Pointer-Controller-using-Gaze-Estimation.md

 - No Face Detection: it will skip the frame and inform the user

 ## Future Improvement
-- [Intel® DevCloud](https://devcloud.intel.com/edge/get_started/guide/): Benchmark the application on various devices to ensure optimum perfomance.
+- [Intel® DevCloud](https://devcloud.intel.com/edge/get_started/guide/): Benchmark the application on various devices to ensure optimum performance.
 - [Intel® VTune™ Profiler](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/choose-download.html): Profile my application and locate any bottlenecks.
 - Gaze estimations: We could revisit the logic of determining and calculating the coordinates as it is a bit flaky.
 - Lighting condition: We might use HSV based pre-processing steps to minimize error due to different lighting conditions.